 In Dragon Ball Super: Broly, all of that is undone.
 Broly’s origin is changed drastically, and even Goku’s origin is expanded upon with new and changed details that fit a much better narrative.
 Frieza is still involved, but the story of Broly’s exile (he was initially sent away from Planet Vegeta for being too strong) is uncovered with unique and altered plot points that make the character and his thirst for revenge far more interesting.

 What I want to mention, is that despite the poorly conceived artistic direction of Dragon Ball super as a series, DBS: Broly is without a doubt, the most impressive animation I have ever seen.
 Not only has the animation improved over the series, but it is far beyond anything I have ever witnessed before.
 It is sharp, stunning, impressive, and exhilarating.
 There is so much show and shine that my eyeballs were in awe from start to finish.
-The fight sequence were spectacle that blew my mind and the intensity of the action is something that you will absolutely need to see for yourself in the seat of your local theater.
+The fight sequences were so spectacular and the intensity of the action is something that you will absolutely need to see for yourself in the seat of your local theater.

-The visuals and action are not the only thing worth noting, as the film boasts an original plot (that is actually really good and well though out), and superb writing.
-The character design, artistic direction, and plot all came from original series creator Akira Toriyama, and adding the modern technology used to enhanced animation, you can understand that this is something you have to experience.
+The visuals and action are not the only things worth noting, as the film boasts an original plot (that is actually really good and well thought out), and superb writing.
+The character design, art direction, and plot all came from original series creator Akira Toriyama, and adding the modern technology used to enhance animation, you can understand that this is something you have to experience.

 Dragon Ball Super: Broly comes to North American theaters on January 16, 2019.
 You can locate a theater near you and buy advanced tickets from FUNimation here.